iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 # Motivation

-## Transaction

 IOTA is a transaction settlement and data transfer layer for IoT (the Internet of Things).
 Messages on the network are `Bundle`s of individual `Transaction`s, which in turn are sent one at a time and are stored in a distributed ledger called the *Tangle*.
 Each `Transaction` encodes data such as sender and receiver addresses, referenced transactions in the Tangle, `Bundle` hash, timestamps, and other information required to verify and process each transaction.
-With the transaction being the fundamental unit that is sent over the network, we need to represent it in memory.
+With `Transaction` and `Bundle` representing the units of communication within the IOTA network, we need to be able to construct and represent them in memory.

 At the time of this RFC, the transaction format used by the IOTA network is defined by [`iri v1.8.1`].
 The transaction format might change in the future, but for the time being it is not yet understood how a common interface between